 PPP has a great potential for efficient and effective delivery of water supply in small towns but, aside the system capacity, the issue of size of the population (demand level) is of importance.
-CWSA Operation and Maintenance Guidelines recommend towns with population above 15000 to adopt PPP.
+CWSA Operation and Maintenance Guidelines recommend towns with population, above 15000 to adopt PPP.
 Beyond this, what is of direct effect on financial viability is the actual population that will patronise water from the system (instead of their traditional sources which they fetch mostly free of charge) and also the actual per capita consumption levels.
 This is an issue in the Atebubu case.
 The size of the population or real demand should be high enough to ensure adequate revenue to meet cost of operations.
 Also related to the financial viability is the source of energy for operation.
 This has huge and direct implications on cost of production and it is critical to the performance of the system.
 This normally forms a large proportion of O&M costs

 Based on the financial and technical viability, appropriate management fee should be incorporated in the contract to enable the operator deliver sustainable services.
-Comparing Bekwai and Atebubu system, may be Atebubu system should have given the operator a relatively high proportion of the revenue to deliver the WASH service not the same for both areas.
-Thus where Bekwai had 75 % of the revenue, Atebubu should have been given say 80 % or 85 % based on their peculiar circumstance.
+Comparing Bekwai and Atebubu systems, the Atebubu system should have given the operator a relatively high proportion of the revenue to deliver the WASH service.
+Thus where Bekwai had 75 % of the revenue, Atebubu should have been given between 80 % and 85 %, based on their peculiar circumstance.